-No, I’m putting them on pause and I’m revisiting some old Xbox 360 gems instead.
 The first game to cross my mind was Lost Odyssey, a classic JRPG, from the makers of Final Fantasy (something they even boast about on the PAL box).
 In December, News caught my eye that it was added to the Backwards Compatible list and at the same time it had been made available as a digital purchase.
-This was big news because physical copies of some games are hard to find in the PAL region.
-On top of this, Lost Odyssey in particular was known for often having Disc Read Errors.
+This was big news because physical copies of this game are hard to find in the PAL region.
+On top of this, Lost Odyssey was known for often having Disc Read Errors.
 In the end I even had to result to boiling Disc 4! – Yes, that is a thing

-I’ve found the performance of some games to be greatly improved.
-You get a better FPS rate and gone are the long loading screens (especially so in Lost Odyssey) It seems there are some real benefits to having the improved hardware to play on.
+What’s more is that the performance of some games has been greatly improved.
+The image looks sharper, there could be a better draw distance and gone are the long loading screens (especially so in Lost Odyssey) It seems there are some real benefits to having the improved hardware to play on.
 A major advantage for me personally, was the ability to stream games to my Windows 10 Laptop while my wife or daughter could use the TV.
-This was not an option on Xbox360 and is very welcome for a Gaming Dad.
+This was not an option on Xbox360 and is a very feature for a Gaming Dad.

 There are still some advantages the XBO platform could bring to the Backwards Compatibility program though:

 - Expand the Gamehub to be similar to XBO games: Give us stats and rankings vs other players.
 (Time played, lvl of characters, money acquired, n° monsters defeated, etc.)

 - Implement the Achievement progression bar: visually show us how much % we have cleared already (on an XBO game you can for example see that you are at 80% when you’ve killed 800/1000 enemies)

 - Pause and save anywhere: with XBO games you can start another app or even shut down the console and then pick up where you were playing.
 This would be very welcome, especially for games with long play sessions in between saves (Looking at you, Lost Odyssey).